mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 If we agree that there is no easy way to guarantee invariants, we have the opportunity to change the perspective.
 We can move from a model where business rules deny to a model where they open to different alternative paths.
 In the mentioned e-commerce use case, instead of preventing users from placing an order, we can always accept the order and then evaluate options, such as splitting the order into multiple sub-partial orders.
 Airline companies, for example, do that daily.
 They have statistics about passengers not showing up at gates.
 Based on that, they can safely sell more tickets; a practice called overbooking.
 Sometimes it happens that your seat gets moved, or as it occurred to me once, a bid is run at the gate because there were four more passengers than expected on the London City to Milan MXP Sunday night flight.

 In any case, it's both a follow-the-money approach and an excellent way to avoid a business rule similar to "when booking online only one customer can select a given seat."
-Interestingly, airplane seats are unelastic.
-Airline companies found exciting ways to work around the problem; other than the mentioned overbooking technique, they introduced different fares for different seats.
+Interestingly, airplane seats are unelastic, like hotel rooms.
+However, airline companies found exciting ways to work around the problem, other than the mentioned overbooking technique.
+They introduced different fares for different seats.
 At first look, different fares seem to be merely a sales technique; it's not only that, different fares for different seats allow creating seat clusters or something we could call transactional boundaries.
 They decrease the likelihood that two customers simultaneously booking the same flight will look at the same seat cluster, reducing conflicts.

 ## Conclusion